department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 ---
 layout: page-breadcrumbs.html
+title: Types of Veterans ID Cards | Veterans Affairs
-title: Types of Veteran ID Cards
+heading: Types of Veteran ID Cards
 display_title: Types of Veteran ID Cards
-description: Learn about the different types of ID cards available to Veterans and how to apply for them.
+description: Find out how to get a Veterans ID Card (VIC) or add a veteran designation to your state-issued driver's license or state ID.
+Compare different types of VA ID cards and learn which ones you can use for health care, discounts at businesses and restaurants, or services at military installations.
+keywords: veteran id, veterans id card
 concurrence: Incomplete
 order: 3
 spoke: Get Records